 The sand mine, now owned and operated by Pattison, was opened in the 1870s as an open pit mine, and operated by various companies.
 In 1945, mining operations were expanded underground.
 Martin Marietta operated the underground mine for the 17 years leading up to Pattison's acquisition in 1983

 In l983, Pattison purchased the mine and started to store fertilizer and other bulk commodities in the vast underground acreage of the existing mine.
-The mine included 14 miles of tunnels and provided a total capacity of 60 acres of underground storage area.
+Pattison created a 12Million bushel federally license underground grain storage facility, the second one in the U.S. It provided a total capacity of 60 acres of underground storage area.

 In conjunction with our growing industrial sand business, it became necessary to expand our unit train rail loading and storage capacity on Canadian Pacific from 140 cars to 500+ cars.
 As a result, Pattison has embarked on a very ambitious project that will connect our current loading facility to new unit train holding tracks on the other side of the bluff.
 This project required excavation of nearly 10 million tons of aggregate material which must be removed in order to place an additional 27,450 feet of track to store cars.

 Pattison Company commissioned a $2,200,000 tunnel feeder plant to enhance aggregate production.
 It features a 500 ton per hour conveying system that allows the direct loading of dolomitic limestone into rail cars without requiring additional material handling, manpower and equipment